-Fieldwork Ethics and Comparative Research Methods
+Field Ethics and Comparative Research Models

-ANTH 3500 (4 Credits)
+ANTH 3500 (4 credits)

-International Honors Program (IHP) Human Rights: Movements, Power, and Resistance
+International Honors Program (IHP) IHP Human Rights: Movements, Power, and Resistance

-This syllabus is representative of a typical semester.
+This syllabus is representative of a typical 3-country program.
+Note that program locations may change due to Covid-19 precautions.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.